Telsey Advisory Group Reiterates Target (TGT) Outperform Recommendation

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 13,993K shares representing 3.03% ownership of the company.
 In it's prior filing, the firm reported owning 13,725K shares, representing an increase of 1.92%.
 The firm decreased its portfolio allocation in TGT by 5.43% over the last quarter.

-Bank Of America holds 11,770K shares representing 2.55% ownership of the company.
-In it's prior filing, the firm reported owning 12,915K shares, representing a decrease of 9.73%.
-The firm decreased its portfolio allocation in TGT by 12.77% over the last quarter.
+Bank Of America holds 12,905K shares representing 2.80% ownership of the company.
+In it's prior filing, the firm reported owning 11,770K shares, representing an increase of 8.79%.
+The firm decreased its portfolio allocation in TGT by 71.98% over the last quarter.

 VFINX - Vanguard 500 Index Fund Investor Shares holds 10,640K shares representing 2.31% ownership of the company.
 In it's prior filing, the firm reported owning 10,511K shares, representing an increase of 1.21%.
 The firm decreased its portfolio allocation in TGT by 6.34% over the last quarter.